HadiAwali/hyores-hytale/README.md

 👉 [GitHub Issues](https://github.com/HadiAwali/hyores-report-issues/issues)

-Please include:

-- Hytale version
-- HyOres version
-- Biome / Y-level (if related)
-- Logs or screenshots
+Please include your Hytale version, HyOres version, biome / Y-level (if related), and any logs or screenshots.

 ---